oneapi-src/oneDNN/doc/performance_considerations/dispatcher_control.md

 oneDNN uses JIT code generation to implement most of its functionality and will choose the best code based on detected processor features.
 Sometimes it is necessary to control which features oneDNN detects.
 This is sometimes useful for debugging purposes or for performance exploration.
+For example, test SSE4.1 code on an AVX2-capable processor.

 ## Build-time Controls